October 28, 2014

 Along with primary investigator Daniel Stanton from the University of Minnesota and Chilean lichenologist Reinaldo Vargas, the team is using a $15,000 grant from the National Geographic Committee on Research and Exploration to study how the shapes of lichens regulate water.
 The researchers hope to determine how different shapes occur at different levels of moisture in the fog oasis.

-Lichens are a special class of organism that someone might mistake for a plant, however he or she would be incorrect.
+Lichens are a special class of organism that someone might mistake for a plant, however they would be incorrect.
 A lichen is actually a combination of up to three organisms, algae, cyanobacteria and fungus that form a composite organism that relies on the symbiotic relationship to survive.

 Lichens act as monitors of air quality, ozone depletion, and metal contamination.
 They can survive in some of the most extreme environments, with researchers demonstrating lichens surviving 34 days under the same conditions as the surface of Mars.
 They've even survived fifteen days on a Russian Soyuz rocket, exposed to the vacuum of space in orbit around the Earth.